samtools/htslib/docs/FORMAT_PLAN_SPEC.md

 directly into `v->indiv` instead of going through scratch arrays.
 Any direct writer must save the entry length and roll back before returning fallback.

+## Guard Policy

+Planned FORMAT parsing is optimistic and self-validating: parsing each field is also the shape check.
+When a guard fails, the parser rolls back any direct `v->indiv` writes and falls back to the more general parser.

+Each cached exact/general FORMAT plan keeps small runtime guard state:

+- attempts, hits, fallbacks,
+- consecutive miss streak,
+- a temporary cooldown flag.

+The guard is tuned for piecewise fixed-format VCFs with infrequent weird rows.
+An isolated fallback does not disable the fast path; the next success resets the miss streak.
+A fast path is paused only after eight consecutive misses, or after at least 128 attempts with more than 10% fallbacks.
+Paused plans are not blacklisted forever: after 256 skipped records, the plan probes the fast path again so later fixed-format regions can recover the optimized path.

+For exact CCDG kernels, a paused exact guard routes the row to the compiled general planner.
+For general plans, a paused strict guard skips directly to the measured-width general planner, and a paused general guard returns to legacy htslib parsing.

 ## Edge Fixture

 `test/format-plan-edge.vcf` is CCDG-shaped but includes records that exercise